JolleJolles/pirecorder/README.md

         The directory where media will be stored.
 Default is "NAS", which is the automatically mounted NAS drive.
 If different, a folder with name corresponding to location will be created inside the home directory.
-        Providing no name stores in home directory. setupdir : str, default = "setup"
+        If no name is provided (""), the files are stored in the home directory. setupdir : str, default = "setup"
         The directory where setup files are stored relative to home directory.
+Best to keep this except for very rare instances.
     Label : str, default = "test"
         Label for associating with the recording and stored in the filenames. rectype : ["img", "imgseq", "vid"], default = "img"